 While this particular air purifier might lack the HEPA filter that gives premium air purifiers their mark of quality, it does come with an in-built dimmable nightlight, making it an ideal air purifier for a nursery or child’s bedroom.
 While it’s not possible to pre-program the unit, a memory function means that previous fan settings are logged before it powers down.

 Unfortunately, the Levoit H132 didn’t quite live up to expectations when it came to testing how well it absorbed particles, consistently falling some way below the 99.97% expected from a device with an H13 HEPA filter.
 However, running the purifier for longer periods may yield better results.

 The Levoit H132 may not have all the bells and whistles of a smart air purifier, but its affordability and compact size makes it the ideal entry-level indoor air purifier that performs well in small to medium-sized rooms.

-- Read the full Levoit H132 review.
+- Read our full Levoit H132 review (opens in new tab)